 Expenses incurred at Corporate Centre establishments directly attributable either to Corporate / Wholesale and Retail Banking Operations or to Treasury Operations segment, are allocated accordingly.
 Expenses not directly attributable are allocated on the basis of the ratio of number of employees in each segment/ratio of directly attributable expenses.

-There has been no reported cases of delayed payments of the principal amount or interest due thereon to Micro, Small & Medium Enterprises.
+There has been no case of delayed payments of the principal amount or interest due thereon to Micro, Small & Medium Enterprises.

 c.
 Inter Office Accounts: